cloudcamphq/cloudcamp/website/content/docs/installation.md

 category: "getting-started"
 ---

-Learn how to get cloudcamp up and running for your project.
+Learn how to get CloudCamp up and running for your project.

 # Prerequisites

-To install cloudcamp, you need to have node.js V14 or higher installed.
+To install CloudCamp, you need to have node.js V14 or higher installed.
 You can either [install it with your package manager](https://nodejs.org/en/download/package-manager/), or [download an installer](https://nodejs.org/en/download/) for your OS.

-# Installing cloudcamp
+# Installing CloudCamp

-Cloudcamp comes with `camp`, a command line program.
+CloudCamp comes with `camp`, a command line program.

 Install it via `npm`